VishvasPancholi1604/Verification-IP-and-Testcases-Generator/README.md

 To use the Testcase Generator mode, use the `-t` switch and run the script from the SIM directory.

 The script will prompt the user to enter testcase names separated by commas.
-Each generated testcase file will follow the format: `prefix + project name + testcase name + '_test' + '.sv'`.
+Each generated testcase file will follow the below format:
+`prefix + project name + testcase name + '_test' + '.sv'`.

 The class name within the file will be `prefix + project name + testcase name + '_test_c'`.

 The script ignores the prefix, project name, and the '_test' suffix if they are already present in the user-provided testcase names to prevent duplication.